Innovative, sustainable and intelligent labelling solutions

 Friday, August 9, 2024

 The last Labelexpo India 2022 was witness to an interesting evolution in the display of high-end label printing presses.
 For the first time since the inception of this show, the European and American presses running live were missing.
 However, the flexo presses displayed at this all-important label exhibition were made in India.
 This was an indicator towards the Indian press manufacturers to have come of age.
 These Indian manufacturers are now, not only announcing sales in India but also succeeding in the global label arena.
 An interesting part of this evolution is that most of the successful brands of flexo presses that have been developed come from Faridabad, the neighboring industrial suburb of New Delhi.
 Faridabad is a part of NCR Delhi and a major industrial hub of the state of Haryana.
 It is famous for henna production from the agricultural sector, while tractors, motorcycles, switch gears, refrigerators, shoes, tyres and garments constitute its primary industrial products.
 There is reason why most of the leading brands of Indian made flexo presses are from this city.
-These presses include Multitec, Webtech, NBG, Label Flex and many other smaller ones.
+These presses include Multitec, Webtech, Alliance, NBG, Label Flex and many other smaller ones.
 Even UV Graphic technologies now headquartered in NOIDA, started their manufacturing in partnership with Faridabad based Multitec.

 Kishan Das Kohli